 In cities like Plainfield, we know that you care about the environment and may choose to drive a hybrid car.
 The first hybrid was created in 1899 by Ferdinand Porsche; it used a gasoline engine to supply power to an electric motor that powered the vehicle's front wheels.
 The demand for hybrids began to wane, however, when Henry Ford started the first automobile assembly line in 1904.
 Ford's ability to produce gasoline-powered cars and offer them at low prices dramatically shrunk the hybrid vehicle market.
 The popularity of hybrid cars didn't pick back up until the 1960s, when the United States Congress introduced legislation that encouraged greater use of electric vehicles in an attempt to reduce air pollution.

 For the next 25 years, billions of dollars were spent in research and development for hybrid technologies.
 However, no viable hybrid alternative was created that would reduce the world's reliance on the affordability and power of gasoline-run vehicles.
 It wasn't until Toyota released the Prius in Japan in 1997 that a viable alternative to gas-powered vehicles was introduced.

-Whatever hybrid you drive, you can bring it to 59 Auto Repair in Plainfield for repairs or service!
+Whatever hybrid you drive, you can bring it to 59 Auto Repair in Plainfield for repairs or services!

-We've been fixing cars since 1999 and our owner Rich Brauer and technicians have years of automotive experience.
+We've been fixing cars since 1999, and our owner Rich Brauer and technicians have years of automotive experience.
 Don't hesitate to schedule an appointment with 59 Auto Repair in Plainfield today!
-You can do so online at https://59autorepair.com or by giving us a call at 815-254-9959.
+You can do so online or by giving us a call at 815-254-9959.
 59 Auto Repair - Quality you Can Trust, at a Fair Price!.